PyxisSociety/LAssert/README.md

   - **small** or __LASSERT_MINIMIZED_OUTPUT__: smaller output giving only information about sections and not details about their test cases
   - **mini** or __LASSERT_SMALL_OUTPUT__: (stands for minimized) no details at all, it just give the percentage of succeeded test case in every sections (as a summarized result)

+__NOTES:__
+* In auto main mode, the program will return the number of section on failure.
+* In manual main mode, each call to `RUN_SECTION` returns 1 if the section failed due to an error, 2 if it failed due to a `NULL` pointer (call of `REQUIRE_NOT_NULL`) or 0 if all went well.
-__NOTE:__ For now, only consol output option is working, others will give the same output.
+* For now, only consol output option is working, others will give the same output.

 ### <a id="markkdown-header-Simple-macros"></a>Simple macros
 The code below show all the simple macros you can use in LAssert :